awsdocs/aws-kms-developer-guide/doc_source/programming-aliases.md

 ```
 # List the aliases for one CMK

-# Replace the following fictitious CMK ARN with a valid CMK ID or ARN
+# Replace the following example key ARN with a valid key ID or key ARN
 $keyId = 'arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab'

 $response = Get-KmsAliasList -KeyId $keyId